 In addition, when deciding on the best monitor size for gaming, going for a 27-inch panel provides a nice middle ground between showing off cinematic experiences and also allowing you to focus on the tasks at hand when in high-intensity battles.

-The Philips Gaming 279M1RV also features support for AMD FreeSync Premium which should eliminate any screen-tearing and is an officially 'Designed For Xbox' monitor, which also makes it a brilliant monitor for Xbox Series X, too.
+The monitor also features support for AMD FreeSync Premium which should eliminate any screen-tearing and is an officially 'Designed For Xbox' monitor, which also makes it a brilliant monitor for Xbox Series X, too.

 You'll find plenty of ports with 3x HDMI 2.1 offerings which should be great for those that have multi-console setups.

-Best HDMI 2.1 Monitor Budget - Gigabyte M28U
+Best budget HDMI 2.1 monitor - Gigabyte M28U

 Gigabyte makes the list again, but this time for their small, but incredibly mighty M28U.